 (3) Quality of Real Estate.
 An Application may qualify to receive up to four (4) points for a Development Sites located within a one mile radius (two-mile radius for Developments located in a Rural Area) of any of the following community assets, unless otherwise required by the specific asset as noted below.
 Only one community asset of each type listed will count towards the number of points awarded.
+These do not need to be in separate facilities to be considered for points.
 A map must be included identifying the Development Site and the location of each of the community assets by name.
 All assets must exist or, if under construction, must be under active construction, post pad (e.g. framing the structure) by the date the Application is submitted:

-(A) full service grocery store (0.5 points);

-(B) pharmacy (0.5 points);

-(CE) bank/credit union (0.25 points);

-(DG) indoor public recreation facilities, such as, community centers and libraries accessible to the general public at no charge (0.25 points);
+- (A) full service grocery store (0.5 points); - (B) pharmacy (0.5 points); - (CE) bank/credit union (0.25 points); - (DG) indoor public recreation facilities, such as, community centers and libraries accessible to the general public at no charge (0.25 points);

-(EH) outdoor public recreation facilities such as parks, golf courses, and swimming pools accessible to the general public at no charge (0.25 points):
+(EH) outdoor public recreation facilities such as parks, golf courses, and swimming pools accessible to the general public at no charge (0.25 points);

-(F1) medical office (physician, dentistry, optometry) or hospital/medical clinic (0.25 points);
+(FI) medical office (physician, dentistry, optometry) or hospital/medical clinic (0.25 points);

-(G4) public schools whose attendance zone includes the development site (only eligible for Developments that are not Qualified Elderly Developments); (0.25 points);
+(GJ) public schools whose attendance zone includes the development site (only eligible for Developments that are not Qualified Elderly Developments) (0.25 points);